Cao Huan: Abdication and later life

 Wei itself did not last much longer after Shu's collapse.
-In 263, Sima Zhao again forced Cao Huan to grant him the nine bestowments and this time he finally accepted signifying that a usurpation was near.
-In 264, Sima Zhao became a vassal king under the title "King of Jin" — the final step before usurpation.
-After Sima Zhao died in September 265, his son, Sima Yan, inherited his father's position and on 4 February 266 forced Cao Huan to abdicate, thereby establishing the Jin dynasty.
+In December 263, Sima Zhao again forced Cao Huan to grant him the nine bestowments and this time he finally accepted, signifying that a usurpation was near; at the same time he was also made Duke of Jin.
+In May 264, Sima Zhao became a vassal king under the title "King of Jin" — the final step before usurpation.
+After Sima Zhao died in September 265, his son, Sima Yan, inherited his father's position and on 4 February 266 forced Cao Huan to abdicate.
+Two days later, Cao Huan was located to Ye city, where he would live for the rest of his life.
+Sima Yan then established the Jin dynasty on 8 February.
 He granted Cao Huan the title "Prince of Chenliu" which Cao Huan carried until his death.

 Not much is known about Cao Huan's life as a prince under Jin rule.
-Sima Yan (later known as Emperor Wu of Jin) permitted him to retain imperial banners and wagons and to worship ancestors with imperial ceremonies.
+Sima Yan (posthumously known as Emperor Wu of Jin) permitted him to retain imperial banners and wagons and to worship ancestors with imperial ceremonies.
 He also permitted Cao Huan not to refer to himself as a subject of his.
 He died in 302 during the reign of Emperor Wu's son, Emperor Hui.
-He was buried with honours due an emperor and given a posthumous name.
+He was buried with honours due an emperor and given the posthumous name "Yuan" by the Jin court.

-It is not known who immediately succeeded Cao Huan as Prince of Chenliu, but in November or December 326, the title of Prince of Chenliu was conferred upon Cao Mai, a great-great grandson of Cao Cao, who held the title until his death on 1 December 358.
+It is not known who immediately succeeded Cao Huan as Prince of Chenliu, but in November or December 326, the title of Prince of Chenliu was conferred upon Cao Mai, a great-great-grandson of Cao Cao, who held the title until his death on 1 December 358.
 He was succeeded by his son, Cao Hui, whose title was confirmed on 24 November 363.
 The title of Prince of Chenliu would remain within the Cao clan until it was abolished on 25 September 479 during the reign of Xiao Daocheng, founding emperor of Southern Qi; the final Prince of Chenliu was Cao Can (曹粲).